 - Biofeedback is a technique that reads a patient's brain waves with standard electroencephalogram (EEG) equipment, and displays them on a computer.
 Being able to see their own brain waves, combined with video games that they perform based on brainwave states, allows patients and their doctors to exert a new level of control over brain waves.
 And that, some researchers say, improves and sometimes cures problems that have a physical component in the brain.

 - Occupational therapy for children with sensory integration dysfunction enhances their ability to process lower level senses related to alertness, body movement and position, and touch.
 This allows them to pay more attention to the higher level senses of hearing and vision.

 - Vision therapy improves visual skills that allow a person to pay attention.
 These skill areas include visual tracking, fixation, focus change, binocular fusion and visualization.
 When all of these are well developed, children can sustain attention, read and write without careless errors, give meaning to what they hear and see, and rely less on movement to stay alert.

 Cranial sacral therapy has proven to have positive affects on ADD symptoms.
 This is a gentle type of massage therapy that seeks to facilitate normal, healthy brain breath cycles by relieving restrictive pressures.

 Homeopathic medicine has many remedies to offer children with attention deficit and behavioral problems.
-For ADD/ADHD, the right remedy is very specific to your child’s unique situation and presentation, so consult with a classically trained homeopath to determine which remedy is the best match for your child.
+For ADD and ADHD, the right remedy is very specific to your child's unique situation and presentation, so consult with a classically trained homeopath to determine which remedy is the best match for your child.